OpenGarage/homebridge-og/README.md

 # OpenGarage Garage door

 Homebridge plugin for [OpenGarage](https://opengarage.io).
-This plugin is a slightly modified version of [homebridge-loxone-garage](https://www.npmjs.com/package/homebridge-loxone-garage) made to work with OpenGarage
+This plugin is a modified version of [homebridge-loxone-garage](https://www.npmjs.com/package/homebridge-loxone-garage) made to work with OpenGarage

 ## Installation